 Even if you’ve already taken the first steps to a new vocation, there’s no reason to stop networking.
 Making contacts and meeting regularly with other professionals can open the door to opportunities for extending your knowledge and even progressing your career.

 You may be embarking on a second career in order to earn more, in which case the mid to long term aim will be to take home more than you currently do.
 If, however, you are giving up a high-powered, high-stress job to achieve a better work/life balance, you will want to consider how that impacts your lifestyle.
 Not only will you have to cover the cost of a course, including materials and tuition – even transport or accommodation if you plan to study in a different town – you’ll also have to account for changes in pay.
 Even if the plan is to attain a higher salary, it’s likely that you’ll still have to start at the bottom and work up, which could mean things are tighter for a while.

 Take advantage of financial aid that’s available, whether it’s a loan, grant, or tax breaks.
 Look at your local government website or investigate the types of financial assistance offered by the institution you’re studying with to understand how you can make your career change more affordable.

 Ditch the excuses

-Changing career, whatever your circumstances, is always going to be challenging and finding excuses to delay it will only hold you back.
+Changing your career, whatever your circumstances, is always going to be challenging, and finding excuses to delay it will only hold you back.
 Whether you’re 27 or 57 it’s never too late to get started on a second career, and nor should your gender be an issue – as we’ve pointed out, career development for women is actively supported in fields where men dominate.
-If you’re a 50 year-old woman who has always dreamed of being a mechanic, there’s no reason why you shouldn’t give it a go!
+If you’re a 50-year-old woman who has always dreamed of being a mechanic, there’s no reason why you shouldn’t give it a go!

 Ultimately, it’s important to have confidence in your ability to make the change and forge a successful second career.
 If you are properly prepared, patient and have considered the above aspects of changing vocation, there’s every chance you can achieve your goals.